gini/gini-ios/Documentation/source/Getting started.md

 ## Using the library
 Now that the `GiniSDK` has been initialized, you can start using it.
 To do so, just get the _Document service_ from it.

-On one hand, if you chose to continue with the `default` _Document service_, you should use the `DefaultDocumentService`:
+On one hand, if you choose to continue with the `default` _Document service_, you should use the `DefaultDocumentService`:

 ```swift
 let documentService: DefaultDocumentService = sdk.documentService()